pauldlynch/eqguide/guides/what-to-do-when/index.md

 Fabled Goblin Skull Earring from Fabled Grachnist the Destroyer can be soloed at 40+.
 Fabled JBoots from 55+, but you can often persuade a higher level to get them for you, if you have the Najena keys required.
 This obviously only applies during the Anniversary season when Fabled mobs are active (16 March/April each year).

-45: collect any Kunark armor clickies that are useful for your class (eg Warrior shrink and invis, shaman nuke, ranger summon arrows and LFay gate).
+45: collect any Kunark armor clickies that are useful for your class (eg Warrior shrink and invis, shaman nuke, ranger summon arrows and LFay gate, etc).
 The Bazaar is the obvious starting point.

 50: consider the Classic EQ class specific spell quest - eg, Coin of Tash, Concussion, Life Leech, Call of Earth, Divine Might, etc. This is more for fun than actual benefit from the spell, which you can now buy in Plane of Knowledge.

 Level 46-51: consider doing epic 1.0.
 Some are very easy given a little help: beastlord, rogue, enchanter, ranger, druid, magician, berserker, shaman, cleric.
 The rest either have minimal benefit or are still unreasonably hard to complete, for reasons of death touch mobs, or over-camped mobs.
+A level 100+ friend will be able to survive the classic death touches.

 ##Levels 50-65